neutrinojs/neutrino/docs/usage.md

 - `scripts.test` would be the command you wish to run to execute tests

 Using these script targets may not be suitable for every project.
 They are only the typical recommendations for script target names.
-You may choose any different name if desired for your project.
+You may choose different names if desired.

 ## Building for development